Syncplay/syncplay/README.md

 1. Changing your system time while Syncplay is running confuses the sync.
 PROTIP: Don't do it.
 2. In MPC-HC the 'Remember File position' feature will not work as expected if you are using Syncplay.
 If you want to save/load the file position when using Syncplay then use MPC-HC's built in Favorites feature.
 3. Connecting to port 8999 is disallowed in some firewall configurations.
 Check your firewall settings if you are experiencing problems connecting to a server.
+4. Manually setting the playback rate may cause problems.
+Syncplay generally assumes a playback rate of 1.0 and in some instances sets the playback rate to help get everyone more in sync.

 ## Authors
 * *Concept and principal Syncplay developer* - Uriziel.